rapidsai/spark-examples/getting-started-guides/csp/aws/sagemaker.md

 If you get an error, it likely means that your ports have not been opened in the security group, so I would recommend going back and checking those settings!

 Let's close the terminal.
 Type exit and then close the browser tab with the terminal.
-Open the tab with Jupyter, and choose New and then Sparkmagic (PySpark) to open a PySpark notebook.
+Open the tab with Jupyter, and choose New and then Sparkmagic (Spark) to open a Spark notebook.
 Just to be sure, let's re-start the kernel by choosing Kernel and then Restart.

 ![Kernel Restart](pics/sagemaker-kernel-restart.png)